National Book Award and Pulitzer Prize winner Evan Osnos examines President Joe Biden’s personality and history, both personal and political.

 When the 2016 presidential campaign began, Biden trailed Clinton in the polls.
 Osnos reveals that she had been stockpiling campaign funds since 2014.
 Obama signaled he would support Clinton over his vice president as she built support among the Democratic establishment and donors.

 That year, Biden’s son Beau, 46 – a combat veteran and rising political talent – died of brain cancer.
 Osnos writes with compassion of Biden’s decision then to leave public life.
 During the two years after Biden left the White House, he earned $15 million for speeches and book deals.
-After Clinton’s defeat, Biden told everyone he could have defeated Trump.
-Osnos never clarifies whether he agrees with Biden or regards this as hubris.
+After Clinton’s defeat, Biden told everyone he could have defeated Donald Trump.
+Osnos never clarifies whether he agreed with Biden or regarded this as hubris, but, of course, Biden did go on to defeat Trump in 2020.

 Heading into the 2020 campaign, Biden finished fourth in the Iowa caucuses, and fifth in the New Hampshire primary.
 But, Osnos reports, Biden’s campaign took flight when US representative James Clyburn, the highest-ranking Black member of Congress, endorsed him before the South Carolina primary.